meinlebenswerk/UnicP1Plus_fwtool/Readme.md

 ## Big Issue:
 - Well yes, the code, I apologize, I haven't properly coded C for a long time :/
-- But also !!DON'T MAKE THE ROOTFS LARGER!!, there is no check in the firmware and I got to confident and broke my projector ://
+- But also !!DON'T MAKE THE ROOTFS LARGER!!, there is no check in the firmware and I got too confident and broke my projector ://
   -> If anyone has an Idea how to fix this, please get in touch!